milanaleksic/caddy-cloudflare/README.md

 # caddy-cloudflare

+> This repo is source for docker image https://hub.docker.com/r/milanaleksic/caddy-cloudflare

 Build & deploy using `./build.sh`

 The script depends on Docker for Desktop (Mac), because that one supports multi-arch use-case.